christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 8\.
 Flavian Dynasty\
 Part 5: Rewriting History\
 9\.
 Who Forged History?\
 Part 6.
-Repackaging of the Imperial Cult\
+Sects of the Imperial Cult\
 10\.
-Repackaging of the Imperial Cult\
+Sects of the Imperial Cult\
 10.1.
 The Cult of Antinous\
 10.2.
 Subversion of the Imperial Cult by Rabbi Akiva and His Students\
 10.3.
 Islam\